Hate crime

 Hate incidents and crimes can have a damaging effect on people and on local communities and need to be reported so that others can be protected.

-If you feel that you are being targeted in this way or have witnessed a hate crime then you can report the incident to the police.
-In an emergency always call 999.
+If you feel that you are being targeted in this way or have witnessed a hate crime then you can report the incident to the police in the following ways:

 © Wigan Council